 Eye protection generally comes in two forms, sunglasses or goggles.
-From the casual sunnies the endur-bros wear from the trailhead to the bar to the go-fast sunnies lycra-clad XC whippets prefer, sunglasses offer a light and well-ventilated solution to eye protection.
-Sunglasses have their issues, there are gaps around the sides for sticks and dirt to get in and are only as secure as their grip on your nose and ears.
+From the casual sunniest that you can wear from the trailhead to the bar, to the go-fast sunnies lycra-clad XC whippets prefer, sunglasses offer a light and well-ventilated solution to eye protection.
+Sunglasses have their issues though, such as gaps around the sides for sticks and dirt to get in, and they are only as secure as their grip on your nose and ears.
 Then, of course, there are goggles.
 The best mountain bike goggles offer the most coverage and protection for your peepers.

-Strapped on around the helmet, they fit snuggly against the face using foam padding with no chance of shaking loose no matter the rock garden.
-The trade-off for the added protection is goggles are quite a bit warmer than sunnies and aren't something you'll want to wear if you have a massive day of climbing ahead.
+Strapped on around your helmet, mountain bike goggles fit snuggly against the face using foam padding with no chance of shaking loose no matter the rock garden.
+The trade-off for the added protection is goggles are quite a bit warmer than the best mountain bike sunglasses and aren't something you'll want to wear if you have a massive day of climbing ahead.

 Best mountain bike goggles you can buy